eiri/taon/README.md

 ### Reading

-Read JSON from a file:
+Read a JSON array from a file:

 ```bash
 $ taon pkg/taon/testdata/example.json